ShuklaPrashant21/Campus_Recruitment/README.md

 3) Which degree specialization is much demanded by corporate?

 4) Play with the data conducting all statistical tests.

+#### Explanatory Data Analysis to find academic and Employability Factors influencing placement.

+#### Model Development to predict salary using Linear Regression and Random Forest Techniques.

 It was an Kaggle Dataset for learners.